-Understanding the Online Budget Comparison Program
+25.8.1 Understanding the Online Budget Comparison Program

 After you spread annual budget amounts to the fiscal periods, you can compare budget amounts with amounts from other ledgers.
-Comparing amounts from two ledgers is especially helpful when you need to review budget and actual amounts, and analyze budget variances.
+Comparing amounts from two ledgers is especially helpful when you have to review budget and actual amounts, and analyze budget variances.